beautifulkk

 Kipandi Butterfly Park

-At the top of a small hill about100 metres away from the entrance is the butterfly enclosure, a netted structure.
 The enclosure at Kipandi Butterfly Park is probably the biggest in Sabah with an enclosed area of 15,000 square feet (estimated).
 As many as 30 to 40 species of butterflies can be seen flying freely arround the enclosure sipping nectar from one fruit tree to another.
 One of the rarest butterflies in Borneo is the Rajah Brooke (Trogoneptra Brookiana) which can be easily spotted at the enclosure.
 Others special butterflies are Golden Birdwing (Troides Amphrysus) and the Peacock swallow-tail (Papilio Karna).
 The best time to view these butterflies is in the morning from 9:30 to noon, when butterflies are at their most energetic display.
 Have those cameras ready too.

 Read the rest of the article at beautifulkk.com